• Skip to content

 Objective systems also remove any potential for bias in the process.

-These unintentional rater biases can cause managers to error in their judgment of employee evaluations.
+These unintentional rater biases can cause managers to errors in their judgment of employee evaluations.

 Create systems that are objective, fair, and consistent throughout the organization.